vlkff/netmarket-data-parsers/README.md

 # netmarket-data-parsers
 A set of classed aimed to parse unstructured text goods characteristics to numeric properies and tags.

-ItemSpecController - a class to control over the parsers see actionProcess() and processRowsBatch()
+ItemSpecController - a class to control over the parsers, see actionProcess() and processRowsBatch()

 ItemListSpecController - a class to control over the 'terms'